-The Oklahoma County Commissioners shall designate and publish between the 1st and 20th of January each year which holidays the County Offices will be closed.
+The Oklahoma County Commissioners ~~and members of the Oklahoma County Excise Board~~ shall designate and publish between the 1st and 20th of January each year which holidays the County Offices will be closed.

 When a holiday falls on a Saturday, it shall be observed on the preceding Friday.
 When a holiday falls on a Sunday, it shall be observed on the following Monday.
-Any County employee, who is absent without leave available, and who does not work the working day immediately preceding and the working day immediately following a holiday, shall not be paid for that holiday.
+Any County employee, who is ~~on "leave without pay status"~~~~absent without leave available~~, and who does not work the working day immediately preceding and the working day immediately following a holiday, shall not be paid for that holiday.

-[19 O.S. § 350; 25 O.S. § 82.1](#)
+19 O.S. § 350; 25 O.S. § 82.1